ValgulNecron/kasuki/SECURITY.md

 ## Reporting a Vulnerability

-To report the vunerability please contact me to kasukisecurity@valgul.moe
+To report the vulnerability please contact me to kasukisecurity@valgul.moe